 New York architectural designer and builder Tom Givone is on a mission to explore "the contrast between historic and modern and play these extreme elements against one another."
 Case in point: Givone's four-year renovation of a dilapidated 1820 farmhouse in the Catskills that he describes as "a study in contrasts—fully restored to its period grandeur while featuring purely modernist elements."

 The Floating Farmhouse is situated at the edge of a waterfall, two hours from New York City, near the hamlet of Narrowsburg, and the good news is, it's available for rent.

 Above: The kitchen resides in a modern addition that echoes the roofline of the original house.
-The 22-foot-high glazed curtain wall is skyscraper glass in a steel framework.
-The kitchen overlooks the brook and a gazebo.
+The 22-foot-high glazed curtain wall is skyscraper glass in a steel framework; it overlooks a brook and a gazebo.

-Above: The floors are polished concrete; the wood-burning fireplace is faced with oxidized Cor-Ten steel.
+Above: The kitchen has a wood-fired pizza oven faced with oxidized Cor-Ten steel.

-Above: A vintage Italian marble sink seems to hover, thanks to angle supports concealed in the wall.
+Above: An 18th-century Italian marble sink seems to hover, thanks to angled supports concealed in the wall.
 The house has 2.5 baths.

-Above: A austere bath combining old and new elements.
+Above: An austere bathroom combines old and new elements.

 Above: Faucets from Hudson Reed contrast with a 19th-century wood and zinc bathtub, salvaged from a Lower East Side tenement and encased in stainless steel.

 N.B.: This post is an update; the original story ran on November 12, 2012 as part of our Harvest issue.